+We focus on attracting, developing and retaining a team of highly talented and motivated employees.
 We also depend upon personnel of CEG for the provision of management, administration O&M and certain other services at certain of our renewable generation facilities.
 For more detail regarding our relationship with CEG, see "Certain Relationships and Related Person Transactions."
 We regularly conduct assessments of our compensation and benefit practices and pay levels to help ensure that staff members are compensated fairly and competitively.
 We devote extensive resources to staff development and training, including tuition assistance for career-enhancing academic and professional programs.
 Employee performance is measured in part based on goals set in alignment with our annual objectives.
 We recognize that our success is based on the talents and dedication of those we employ, and we are highly invested in their success.